CARV-ICS-FORTH/knot/README.md

 Karvdash (Kubernetes CARV dashboard) is a dashboard service for facilitating data science on [Kubernetes](https://kubernetes.io).
 It supplies the landing page for users, allowing them to launch notebooks and other services, design workflows, and specify parameters related to execution through a user-friendly interface.
 Karvdash manages users, wires up relevant storage to the appropriate paths inside running containers, securely provisions multiple services under one externally-accessible HTTPS endpoint, while keeping them isolated in per-user namespaces at the Kubernetes level, and provides an identity service for OAuth 2.0/OIDC-compatible applications.

-Check out the [user guide and API documentation](https://carv-ics-forth.github.io/karvdash/) (also available in Karvdash under "Documentation" at the user menu).
+Check out the [documentation](https://carv-ics-forth.github.io/karvdash/) (also available in Karvdash under "Documentation" at the user menu).
 Karvdash is written in [Python](https://www.python.org) using [Django](https://www.djangoproject.com).

 ![Karvdash services screen](https://github.com/CARV-ICS-FORTH/karvdash/raw/master/docs/images/services-screen.png)